Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~~~~~~~~~

 #### Generate Key Stream

 With the next stream message (MSmsg) the receiver grabs the packet counter and odd/even
 key flag from the clear text header and prepares the cipher to generate a key stream for some
 packets in advance.

 #### Counter Preset

 As an optimization, while waiting for the first KMmsg, the decoder can grab the packet counter
 and odd/even flag from the stream message (MSmsg) received before the KMmsg and know
 what the packet counter of the next MSmsg should be, then prepares the cipher earlier.

 #### Early Frames vs. Latency

-Where the key stream is generated in any arrangement where a crypto processor can process
+If the key stream is generated in any arrangement where a crypto processor can process
 the key stream in parallel, there is a choice between displaying the earlier frames received or
 achieving low latency.